SWE-team7/budgettrackr/README.md

 Our tests check for current versions, dependency installations, code style, among other minor things.
 Unit tests checking against our code more in depth are in current development.

+### Unit Tests

+* Our unit tests are ran automatically when changes are made to the budgettrackr repository.
+To run the unit tests yourself, clone the repo and enter the repository's root directory, and run every test with `nosetests/tests`

 ## Deployment
 Budgettrackr is currently hosted on a hostwinds server running Ubuntu SMP running in a Docker container.
 Our website is made with Flask